MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/convert-force-function.md

 ## Returns

- Returns the input value converted from one force unit to another, or `null` for invalid units.
+ Returns the input value converted from one force unit to another.
+Invalid units return `null`.

 ## Example